softeng-aueb/uni-exam-scheduler/README.md

-# supervisor
+# exam-scheduler

-System for assignment of supervision duties to course examination in universities
+System for assignment and scheduling of supervision duties to course examination in universities